Teradata/developer-resources/docs/advanced/jupyterlab/install-jupyterlab-aws.md

 ---
 id: aws-console-deploy-jupyter
-title: Teradata - AI Unlimited - Deploy JupyterLab from the AWS Management Console
+title: Deploy JupyterLab from the AWS Management Console
 description: Learn how to deploy JupyterLab using the AWS Cloudformation template from the AWS console.
 sidebar_label: AWS
 sidebar_position: 1